Stan Kroenke: Los Angeles Rams

-St. Louis Rams relocation to Los Angeles
+Move to Los Angeles

-On January 5, 2015, it was announced that the Kroenke Group was teaming up with Stockbridge Capital Group to build a 70,000-seat NFL stadium and venue in Inglewood, California, a suburb of Los Angeles, threatening the Rams' future in St. Louis.
-In response, St. Louis countered with National Car Rental Field, a proposed open-air stadium in the north riverfront in downtown St. Louis with the hope of the Rams staying in St. Louis.
-At the NFL relocation presentation, Kroenke stated that St. Louis was no longer a viable market for the NFL, and was best served by only two teams.
-Kroenke also questioned the financial future of the team.
+On January 5, 2015, the Kroenke Group announced that it would team up with Stockbridge Capital Group to build a 70,000-seat NFL stadium and venue in Inglewood, California, a suburb of Los Angeles.
+To persuade Kroenke to keep the Rams in St. Louis, the city offered to build an open-air stadium, later named National Car Rental Field, in the north riverfront area of downtown.

+In his pitch to fellow NFL owners, Kroenke said that St. Louis was no longer a viable market for the Rams or the NFL.
 NFL commissioner Roger Goodell stated that the St. Louis funding did not meet the criteria set by the NFL.
-St. Louis officials countered that Kroenke was misrepresenting the city and defended that St. Louis was being misrepresented at the owners' meetings.
+St. Louis officials countered that Kroenke was misrepresenting the city and said that St. Louis was being misrepresented at the owners' meetings.

-The Oakland Raiders and San Diego Chargers had also been unhappy with their old stadiums (Oakland Coliseum in Oakland and Qualcomm Stadium in San Diego, respectively) lacking updated amenities, and had been proposing a stadium in Carson, California (another suburb of Los Angeles) in competition with Kroenke's Inglewood proposal.
+The Oakland Raiders and San Diego Chargers had complained about the aging amenities of their old stadiums (Oakland Coliseum in Oakland and Qualcomm Stadium in San Diego, respectively), and had been proposing a stadium in Carson, California (another suburb of Los Angeles) in competition with Kroenke's Inglewood proposal.

-On January 4, 2016, all three teams applied for relocation to Los Angeles for the 2016 NFL season.
-The following day, the Rams and Stan Kroenke released their proposal for relocation.
+On January 4, 2016, all three teams applied to move to Los Angeles for the 2016 NFL season.
+The following day, the Rams and Stan Kroenke released their proposal for the move.
 Some of the Rams' conclusions were disputed by the Mayor of St. Louis Francis Slay (in a letter to Roger Goodell), the St. Louis Regional Chamber, and Forbes.
-However, some said that staying in St. Louis was ultimately a bad deal for the city and the city is better off with them leaving.
+Others said the city would be better off by not paying for a new stadium.